jonathan-laurent/AlphaZero.jl/docs/src/contributing/guide.md

 significantly.
 Any kind of hyperparameters study would be extremely valuable in getting a better understanding of AlphaZero's training process.

-More generally, as a single training session can take hours or days, it is hard for a single person to fine-tune AlphaZero's many hyperparameters.
+More generally, as a training session can take hours or days, it is hard for a single person to fine-tune AlphaZero's many hyperparameters.
-In an effort to tackle more and more ambitious games, it would be useful to develop a collaborative process for running tuning experiments and share the resulting insights.
+In an effort to tackle more and more ambitious games, it would be useful to come up with a collaborative process for running tuning experiments and share the resulting insights.

 ---